In this page

 What is the Better Content Archiving app?

-The Better Content Archiving for Confluence app is the #1 Content Lifecycle Management solution for Confluence.
+The Better Content Archiving for Confluence app is the #1 content lifecycle management solution for Confluence.

 The app supports flexible content workflows, lifecycle and retention strategies for Confluence pages, blog posts, attachments, comments and other types of content.
 It drastically enhances your content management processes through consistent workflows and automation.

-What is Content Lifecycle Management?
+What is Content Lifecycle Management (CLM)?

 Content Lifecycle Management (CLM) is the process of collaboratively creating, publishing, maintaining and archiving content during its full lifetime in Confluence.
 Content, in this context, includes every type and every format: Confluence pages, blog posts, attachments and comments.

-Why should I use Content Lifecycle Management?
+Why should I use content lifecycle management?

 For smaller teams with minimal content creation, CLM might not be that important.
 However, evolving teams with a growing number of contributors find keeping control over their content an impossible task: the need for CLM grows exponentially.